VillagerUnknown/VillagerCoin/README.md

 * Piglins might try to steal your Gold Villager Coins.
 * Netherite Villager Coins, like Netherite, are immune to fire damage making them the best way to secure large fortunes.

+## Support

+* Request features and report bugs at https://github.com/VillagerUnknown/VillagerCoin/issues
+* View the changelog at https://github.com/VillagerUnknown/VillagerCoin/blob/main/CHANGELOG.md

-## Configurable Options
+### Configurable Options

 The list of configurable options, and their default values, can be found on the Wiki at https://github.com/VillagerUnknown/VillagerCoin/wiki/Configurable-Options

-## Add-ons

-Additional features can be added with addons like Receipts, Ledgers, Coin Banks, Coin Stacks, custom structures, and loot integrations with mods like the Graveyards & Ghosts and Better Archeology mods.

-Check out our list of add-ons for Villager Coin at https://github.com/VillagerUnknown/VillagerCoin/wiki/Villager-Coin-Addons
+### Compatibility

+Villager Coin includes options, and additional configuration files, to include Copper, Iron, and Gold coins in modded loot tables and mob drops.
+In most cases, Villager Coin should "just work" with other mods.
+Additional config files exist if you want to explicitly exclude or include coins for a specific loot table or mob.

+_If a loot table is modified by a data pack, Villager Coin will not inject coins into those loot tables.
+This does not apply to mob drops._

-## Developer Wiki (WIP)
+### Developer Wiki (WIP)

 Villager Coin allows players, and communities, to design their own coin economy.

 Mod and resource pack developers can easily customize Villager Coin to make the coins look and function however they'd like.

 Villager Coin provides the core features while allowing users to choose and create the add-on features they want.

 Learn more about customizing Villager Coin at https://github.com/VillagerUnknown/VillagerCoin/wiki

-## Support

-* Request features and report bugs at https://github.com/VillagerUnknown/VillagerCoin/issues
-* View the changelog at https://github.com/VillagerUnknown/VillagerCoin/blob/main/CHANGELOG.md

-### Compatibility

-I can confirm that the following mods include coins in their loot tables without any modifications:

-* Lootr
-* Farmer's Delight Refabricated

-Compatibility data packs for the following mods can be found at https://github.com/VillagerUnknown/VillagerCoin/wiki/Villager-Coin-Addons#compatibility

-* VillagerUnknown's Graveyards & Ghosts
-* Pandarix's Better Archeology

-### Planned Compatibility

-I hope, but cannot guarantee, to provide compatibility with the following mods:

-* JEI
-* Dungeons and Taverns
-* Illager Invasion
-* Structory